 Medical researchers have published many papers about the risks and complications of operating on the morbidly obese.
 Some surgeons brag about the fact that they can place a knee replacement into a patient with a BMI of 50.
 As I frequently discuss with patients, the proper question is not “can I perform the operation?”, the proper question is “should I operate?”

-Sure, I can place a knee replacement into someone with a BMI of 50, however the complication rate is dramatically higher, and the success rate is lower.
+Sure, I can place a knee replacement into someone with a BMI of 50.
+However the complication rate of surgery on obese patients is dramatically higher, and the success rate is lower.
 Long ago I started with a different approach.
 I took the time to engage many of my patients and to teach them about a lot of the lifestyle changes available to them that would in all likelihood substantially improved their knee pain, regardless of the appearance of their X-rays.

-This is by no means a scientific study.
-I simply think that as orthopedic surgeons we often have a highly motivated patient sitting before us.
+This post is by no means a scientific study.
+I think that as orthopedic surgeons we often have a highly motivated patient sitting before us.
 These patients are often in a significant amount of pain.
-If we re-frame the discussion away from surgery and offer proper guidance, then you will find that these patients will often listen to your advice – if not to avoid surgery then at least to make the eventual surgery much safer.
+If we re-frame the discussion away from surgery and offer proper guidance, then you will find that these patients will often listen to your advice – if not to avoid surgery then at least to make the operation much safer.
 Their issue is soon, salient and certain.